Details for: TERC

 Database document:

 This is a preview of the gene's schema.
 Only a few entries are kept for 'singleCellExpressions,' 'mRNAExpressions,' and other large data arrays for visualization purposes.
+You can zoom in with the mouse wheel for a closer view, and the text will adjust automatically if necessary.
 For the full schema, download it here.